 Which historical era would you like to live in?
 If you want a bit of a rogue extension to this question, ask people to detail their narrative from birth to death in that era.

 If you run at the speed of sound would you still be able to hear the music playing from your headphones?

 There are loads more weird and wacky icebreaker questions to help team building and you’ll be surprised how popular the topics turnout to be and how much debate they actually create.
 Try them out for yourself at your next team building session… wherever that might be.

 And in case you were wondering what animal would you choose to fuse together, the correct answer is bottom half ostrich.

-If our ideas are enhanced your curiosity of the collaboration watch this great talk by Tom Wujec on a simple icebreaker called "marshmallow problem" for team building.
+If our ideas piqued your curiosity on collaboration watch this great talk by Tom Wujec on a simple icebreaker called the "marshmallow problem" for team building.
 It is a fun icebreaker for small and large groups.
 The activity requires problem solving and can contribute to improving communication and creating effective teams.

 Need helping boosting engagement for your remote team?
 Book a demo with PeopeGoal today!